 Fast food meals for kids may have gotten more nutritious, with fruits and vegetables becoming common side dish options.
 But many quick-serve food establishments remain a minefield of less-than-desirable choices.
 While parents don't need to enforce a complete ban on fast food, make sure to choose the most nutrient-rich options in kid-appropriate portions.

 The wafting smells of French fries or fresh doughnuts can play havoc on your resolve to order smart, so be clear about your rules for fast food before ordering.
 For example, let your kids know you want them to sip milk instead of soda or have a fruit or vegetable with their meal.
-Allow them to choose between apple slices or a salad, not between a salad and French fries.

 Arm Yourself with Information